Clinton Foundation: History

 Chelsea Clinton moved the organization to an outside review, conducted by the firm of Simpson Thacher & Bartlett.
 Its conclusions were made public in mid-2013.
 The main focus was to determine how the foundation could achieve firm financial footing that was not dependent upon the former president's fundraising abilities, how it could operate more like a permanent entity rather than a start-up organization, and thus how it could survive and prosper beyond Bill Clinton's lifetime.
 Dennis Cheng, a former Hillary Clinton campaign official and State Department deputy chief, was named to oversee a $250 million endowment drive.
 The review also found the management and structure of the foundation needed improvements, including an increase in the size of its board of directors that would have a more direct involvement in planning and budget activities.
 Additionally, the review said that all employees needed to understand the foundation's conflict of interest policies and that expense reports needed a more formal review process.

 In January 2015, Braverman announced his resignation.
 Politico attributed the move to being "partly from a power struggle inside the foundation between and among the coterie of Clinton loyalists who have surrounded the former president for decades and who helped start and run the foundation."
 He was succeeded at first in an acting capacity by former deputy assistant secretary, Maura Pally.

 On February 18, 2015, The Washington Post reported that, "the foundation has won accolades from philanthropy experts and has drawn bipartisan support, with members of the George W. Bush administration often participating in its programs."
 In March 2015, former Secretary of Health and Human Services in the Clinton administration, Donna Shalala, was selected to run the Clinton Foundation.
 She left in April 2017.

-In August 2016, The Boston Globe's editorial board suggested that the Clinton Foundation cease accepting donations.
+In August 2016, The Boston Globes editorial board suggested that the Clinton Foundation cease accepting donations.
 The Globe's editorial board offered praise for the foundation's work but added that "as long as either of the Clintons are in public office, or actively seeking it, they should not operate a charity, too" because it represents a conflict of interest and a political distraction.

 In 2016, Reuters reported that the Clinton Foundation suspected that it had been the target of a cyber security breach.
 As a consequence of the suspected cyber security breach, Clinton Foundation officials retained a security firm, FireEye, to evaluate its data systems.
 The cyber security breach has been described as sharing similarities with cyberattacks that targeted other institutions, such as the Democratic National Committee.